openiddict/openiddict-core/README.md

     },
 ```

-In ConfigureServices there's a handy extension method for IdentityBuilder that you need to set up.
+In `ConfigureServices` there's a handy extension method of `IdentityBuilder`
-Here is a complete ConfigureServices including Identity, Mvc and EntityFramework:
+that you need to set up.
+Here is a complete `ConfigureServices` including
+Identity, Mvc and EntityFramework:

 ```csharp
 public void ConfigureServices(IServiceCollection services) {